L0wl/nkvToolsBundleLicense/README.md

 After that - don't try to run Reaper, and plugin instead, because license is not replaced.

-Go to `Drive:/Path/To/Reaper/Scripts/nvk-ReaScripts/SHARED/Data` and replace original 1license.dat`
+Go to `Drive:/Path/To/Reaper/Scripts/nvk-ReaScripts/SHARED/Data` and replace original `license.dat`

 > [!NOTE]
-> Make sure, you already make a copy of original license.dat, in other wise you need to reinstall reaper and plugin instead.
+> Make sure, you already make a copy of original `license.dat`, in other wise you need to reinstall reaper and plugin instead.
 >
->Simple way to do that - add to name of `license.dat` (original license), some extra character(s).
+> Simple way to do that - add to name of `license.dat` (original license), some extra character(s).
 For example: `license.dat` -> `0license.dat` (You can found it by previous path)

 So, in next step is - Download the [license](https://github.com/L0w1y/nkvToolsBundleLicense/archive/refs/heads/license.zip) branch, and unpack the license.dat file into the original license file location

-After that - Open Reaper, and run plugin, what you want (nvk family plugins)
+After that - Open Reaper, and run plugin, what you want ([nvk family plugins](https://nvk.tools/))

-Enter license key message are shown, so close it!
+Some "Enter license key" message are shown, so close it!

-After that - you need to reRun plugin again, and it will crash
+After that - you need to re-Run plugin again, and it will crash (Everything is under control)

-Run plugin again, and if the not any message are shown - enjoy!
+Run plugin again, and if the not any license message are shown - enjoy!

 Now you have an unlimited Trial License that is as powerful as the premium products and unlocks the unprecedented potential of nkw Tools for you to get best user experience and get.
 Open up new horizons of possibilities with nkv products, and use this power to work faster by performing routine tasks with automated nkv tools